Bunnings-Engineering/problems/basketSubmissionError.md

 # Basket submission problems found

-A request failed to successfuly process an order submission.
+A request failed to successfully process an order submission.
 Typically, this is after the request is accepted by the API and further processing is performed.
 This can include failures like:
 - Invalid prices
 - Invalid account details